 The Dark Side Series by Kristy Cunning

-This is my second all-time favorite RH series and is also the second RH I’ve ever read.
+This is my second all-time favourite RH series and is also the second RH I’ve ever read, also read before I knew what is reverse harem romance.
 If Curse of the Gods introduced me to RH, then this series solidified my commitment to the genre.
 It has a gothic, hell-ish, apocalyptic vibe.
 The FMC is humorous, which is heavily reminiscent of Willa (from Curse of the Gods), and this series did a great job pacing the romance between the different guys and the FMC.

 Heart Hassle Series by Raven Kennedy

-This series is actually quite similar to Four Psychos especially in the earlier books, but I feel like the series bloomed into its own as it progressed so it’s not a huge issue.
-It has a very unique world building and had a great execution to the ”cupid” concept.
-Her chemistry with the guys are also well done.
+Now this is the first series I read after I knew what is reverse harem romance.
+This series is actually quite similar to Four Psychos, especially in the earlier books, but I feel like the series bloomed into its own as it progressed so it’s not a huge issue.
+It has a very unique world-building and had a great execution of the ”cupid” concept.
+Her chemistry with the guys is also well done.
 All in all this series was very digestible so a great choice for beginner readers.

 - Often a combination of the muscle man and the jerk